 CVA grants will reimburse up to 75% of the following:

-- Education that informs recreational boaters of the location of grant-funding facilities and about the environmental pollution problems resulting from sewage discharges.
+Education that informs recreational boaters of grant-funded facility locations and about the environmental pollution from sewage discharge.

-- Signage directing boaters to the pumpout or dump station must be visible from the water.
+Signage directing boaters to the pumpout or dump station must be visible from the water.
 This sign must display the national pumpout symbol.

-Pumpouts should be located to allow easy access and use by all boats typically using the facility.
+Pumpouts should be located to allow easy access and use by all boats using the facility.

-- Boating facilities may not charge users more than $5 per pumpout.
+Boating facilities may not charge more than $5 per pumpout.
 Fees must be accounted for and used solely for the purpose of maintaining a pumpout or dump station facility.
-Funding preference will be given to boating facilities who do not charge a user fee.
+Funding preference will be given to facilities that do not charge user fees.

 What about ongoing operation and maintenance costs?

 A separate five-year operation and maintenance grant is available to sustain a pumpout facility.
-This grant provides an annual reimbursement for up to 75% of the cost of replacement parts, repairs, sewage disposal and documented hours for staff labor spent servicing pumpouts, portable toilets, dump stations, floating restrooms or pumpout boats.
+This grant provides an annual reimbursement for up to 75% of the cost of replacement parts, repairs, sewage disposal and documented hours for staff labor spent servicing sewage facilities.

 About Clean Vessel Act funding